-Each school has its own expert governor committee typically comprising five or six full governors and a number of associates who provide specific advice and information.
-Committees meet six times each year.
+The Tor Bridge Partnership (TBP) is a committee comprised of the Chairs, Vice Chairs and Heads from the governing bodies of the four schools.
+It meets four times a year to discuss the partnership strategic improvement plan in the three areas of Education, Community and Sites and Business.
+Each school has its own expert governor committee typically comprising 5 or more full governors and a number of associates who provide specific advice and information.
+Committees meet approximately six times a year.

 The Leadership Team (Bridgehead) comprises the leaders of the four partnership schools who work together collaboratively to further the aims of the partnership.
 They are: Michael Loveman, Headteacher of Cann Bridge School, Nicky Walters, Acting Headteacher of Plym Bridge Nursery School, Faye Anderson, Acting Headteacher of Tor Bridge Primary and Graham Roser, Headteacher of Tor Bridge High.

 The prime aims of the partnership are:

 To raise the aspiration in learners in order to achieve a better life outcome.

 To ensure that all learners have access to, and use the opportunities of quality learning provision personalised to their needs.

 To promote and strengthen links, tiers and relationships with the local, regional and national community in order to improve aspiration, endorse education as providing life improvement opportunities and deliver support into the community through the use of skills and physical resources.

 To maximize the opportunities for income generation of the partnership.

 To identify and explore appropriate income generation opportunities to benefit the partnership schools.